Learning topological states from randomized measurements using variational tensor network tomography: Discussion and outlook

 \section{Discussion and outlook}

 In this work, we combine randomized measurements with tensor networks to perform quantum state tomography via MLE, with optional regularization using classical shadows.
 While the randomized measurements toolbox is useful for estimating many physical \textit{properties}, tensor networks are known to efficiently represent physically relevant quantum \textit{states}.
 Here, we have considered a more restricted measurement setting, random-$XZ$ shadows, that is well motivated by both its tomographic completeness on real and pure states and its feasibility in near-term experiments.
 Using these $XZ$ measurements, we can regularize our MLE loss function with observables estimated via the classical shadow framework.
 We showcase the performance of our protocol by learning the topological ground states of the surface code Hamiltonian as well as the Rydberg Hamiltonian on the ruby lattice.
 For both of these states, our protocol with random-$XZ$ measurements can accurately reconstruct the target state up to a fidelity of over $0.95$ with under $10^5$ samples.
-In addition, we test our shadow regularization technique on these two applications: we find that requiring the stabilizer expectations values to agree with estimations from classical shadows further improves the fidelity for the surface code, whereas for the ruby-lattice Rydberg spin liquid, this only reduces the number of outliers observed during the optimization process.
+In addition, we test our shadow regularization technique on these two applications: we find that requiring the stabilizer expectations values to agree with estimations from classical shadows further improves the fidelity for the surface code, whereas for the ruby-lattice Rydberg spin liquid, this only reduces the number of outliers observed during the optimization process. \wwc{Additionally, although our current work focuses on perfect measurements, it will be important for future studies to consider measurement errors and carefully analyze their effects in our protocol, as the errors will---in practice---limit the best possible fidelity.
+While we do not systematically analyze such effects in this work, in \appref{app:noise}, we summarize in more details the common sources of measurement errors in Rydberg atom arrays.}